digitalproductstudio/werkstuk-infodag-ar-IMDVERSE-StefVB/README.md

 ## Usage
 1. After installing the project, run `npm run dev` in the terminal
 2. Open the browser and go to `localhost:5173/werkstuk-infodag-ar-IMDVERSE-StefVB`
-3. Allow the browser to use the webcam
+3. Allow the webcam in the browser
 4. Play the game!
 5. Enjoy
 6. Learn
-7. Discover
-8. Explore
+7. Explore
-9. Share
+8. Share
-10. Repeat
+9. Repeat

 ## Technologies
 - HTML